On the initial value of PageRank: Numerical study

-Internet network is comparatively stable than other networks when $\beta_i$ is inversely proportional to the degree of vertex $i$ and when all $\beta_i$ are equal to one (see Figure \ref{FigAS}(a) and Figure \ref{FigAS}(b)).
-When $\beta_i$ is equal or proportional to the degree of vertex $i$, PageRank value is also proportional to the same (see Figure \ref{FigAS}(c)).
-When $\beta_i$ is proportional to the square of the degree of vertex $i$, high degree vertices take the high PageRank score (see Figure \ref{FigAS}(d)).
+In the peer-to-peer (P2P) network, we have seen a high fluctuation in PageRank value for some high degree vertices when $\pmb\beta$ is inversely proportional to the degree of a vertex (Figure \ref{fig:P2P}(a)).
+A similar result is also found when all $\beta_i$ is equal to one (Figure \ref{fig:P2P}(b)).
+When $\beta_i$ is proportional to the degree of vertex $i$, PageRank score is also proportional to the degree of vertex $i$ (Figure \ref{fig:P2P}(c)).
+PageRank score is stable when $\beta_i$ is proportional to the square of the degree of vertex $i$ (Figure \ref{fig:P2P}(d)).